ibm-cloud-docs/account/iam-userinv.md

 To invite users and manage outstanding invitations, you must have at least one of the following types of access.
 Only users can invite others.
 If you use a service ID to authenticate, you can't invite new users to the account.

 * Account owner
-* Cloud Foundry organization manager
 * An IAM access policy with the Editor role or higher on the user management account management service
 * The Manage Users classic infrastructure permission to add users

 Depending on your access level, you can invite new users and assign all or just some types of access.
-For example, if you're not the account owner, but you're a Cloud Foundry organization manager, you can invite users and assign only Cloud Foundry access.
 {: note}

 Before you can invite users by using Terraform, make sure that you have completed the following: